Frequently Asked Questions

 What is The Severance Theory: Welcome to Respite?

-Welcome to Respite is a live, immersive, and intimate VR show with two actors and up to 10 participants.
+Welcome to Respite, the first chapter of The Severance Theory is a live, immersive, and intimate VR show with two actors and up to 10 participants.
 Audiences may attend from anywhere in the world, as long as they have access to a VR headset!

 Through the magic of VR technology, participants will feel fully immersed into the 3D world.
 This fictional story allows audience members to step into the shoes of Alex, the main character and the primary personality within the ‘Personality System.’
 Participants will encounter some of Alex's alternate personalities, as well as theatrical recreations depicting the symptoms of this disorder.